 Because you may want to structure some course selections around the Note requirement (either with a Writing Requirement seminar, an independent research project, or the Introduction to Scholarly Writing course), it will be to your advantage to begin thinking about your options soon.
 If you have any questions, comments, or concerns, either now or at any point, feel free to contact me or any other member of the Notes Committee.
 Good luck and, again, congrats and welcome!

 Best,

-Max Hamilton Senior Notes Editor The Georgetown Law Journal gljnoteseditor@gmail.com
+Orion de Nevers Senior Notes Editor The Georgetown Law Journal glinoteseditor@gmail.com

-Members of the Volume 108 Notes Committee
+Members of the Volume 109 Notes Committee

-Senior Notes Editor MAXWELL HAMILTON
+Senior Notes Editor ORION DE NEVERS